Dragonmystic707/exalted-reincarnated/docs/Nocturnals/Charms.md

 the scene ends, or if the actual person/member of an organization the Nocturnal is confused for shows up.

-### Mind of the Mad Genius

-**Cost:** 5m
-**Type:** Primary (Scene)
-**Mins:** Luck 3

-A plan so daring, so implausible, so inefficient, and verging on madness comes to Nocturnal.

-The Player describes a plan so implausible, so dangerous, so inefficient that it seems madness to even embark upon it.

-And yet, should the proposed plan be carried through, the strategy will work.

 ### Sometimes Apples Fly

 **Cost:** 4m